"The train has left the station."

 It's not enough to cut jobs.
 Businesses need to engineer reinvention pathways.
 Otherwise they risk creating gaps and eroding trust.

-A major highlight of the session was Siobhan's demonstration of Reejig's capabilities:
+A major highlight was Siobhan's demonstration of Reejig's capabilities:

 All this data feeds back into SAP's ecosystem.
 The whole enterprise stays aligned.

-This wasn't just another webinar about skills taxonomies or AI buzzwords.
-It was a glimpse into how real organizations tackle the changes AI is forcing on work.
+This wasn't just another webinar about taxonomies or AI buzzwords.
+It was a glimpse into how real organizations tackle change.

 SAP SuccessFactors and Reejig offer companies a practical path forward.
 They combine deep enterprise data with granular task-level insights.